Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Looking for romance on the high seas?
 A true sailing adventure?
 Then you’ll love Star Clippers

-Star Clipper, identical to the Star Flyer, followed in 1992.
+Her near-twin, Star Clipper, followed in 1992.

 We sailed past the Royal Clipper on our Caribbean cruise

-Star Clippers cabins
+Star Clippers cabins (small but stylish)

 A typical Star Clippers cabin